 Food provide for shop workers was often miserable with bread and margarine a staple diet.
 In the “oversexed atmosphere”, abuse of young shop women was common.
 Fires often broke out in the cramped conditions and in 1906 questions were raised in Parliament after two assistants were killed in Camborne in Cornwall.
 Margaret Bondfield took up the cause through her union activities and shops were forced to end the practice.
 She also argued for a socialist alternative where men and women would be engaged in a service to the community and would acquire a new dignity and purpose in life.

 She was President of the TUC General Council in 1923 and in the same year waselected Labour MP for Northampton but lost her seat in 1924.
 She won again in 1926, in a by-election in Wallsend.
-She was appointed Minister of Labour by Ramsay MacDonald in 1929,the first woman to be a Cabinet Minister.
+In 1929 Bondfields was appointed Minister of Labour by Ramsay MacDonald, the first woman to be a Cabinet Minister.

 Magaret Bondfield leaving Number Ten

-She supported cuts in unemployment benefit to eight shillings a week, earning her the nickname ‘eight-bob Maggie’.
+She supported changes to unemployment benefit to eight shillings a week, earning her the nickname ‘eight-bob Maggie’.